 But we can still operate those businesses when we retire in the Caribbean.
 All we need is cell service and a high-speed internet connection.
 That’s another piece of the puzzle that we were surprised to learn about.
 Countries in Central and South America, and in the Caribbean are continually upgrading their technology.
 Therefore, it’s very possible to run a U.S. based business from an island in the Caribbean.

 We could work a few hours each morning after our workout.
 Spend the afternoon doing what we love like biking, hiking, and kayaking.
-Then head home to cook some fresh fish and vegetables or got to our favorite restaurant with a view of the ocean.
+Then head home to cook some fresh fish and vegetables or go to our favorite restaurant with a view of the ocean.
 That’s the life we love!

 What Can Help You Retire Earlier?

 So, it is possible to retire in the Caribbean affordably and have a better lifestyle than you might have in the U.S. If you are contemplating retirement in the next 5, 10 or even more years, you may want to consider a home-based direct selling business.
 You can build it part-time now.
 Maybe even develop it into something full time as we have.
 And then, take it with you to where ever you decide to retire.
 It could speed up the process and allow you to retire years earlier.
-If you’d like to take a look at what we do visit Elepreneurs.
-It is a AAA rated company and currently the fastest growing new company in the direct selling industry.

 When we tell friends about our plan, they immediately have the same questions about safety, lifestyle, health care, etc., that we did before we did some homework.
 They ask, “what if you sell everything here and don’t like where you moved?”
 Great question.
 Our answer is that we just move somewhere else.
 Pick another island.
 Or, if we ultimately decide that there’s no place like the U.S., we’ll move back here.
 Having our two home-based businesses allows us that kind of flexibility.